Spike2250/Spike2250/README.md

 ============================
 Python developer
 ----------------
-- I am currently finishing my training as a Python developer at the Hexlet online school.
+- Completed training as a Python developer at the Hexlet online school.
 - I am a quick learner and able to adapt to new tasks and technologies.
 - I have good communication skills and easily find a common language with colleagues and clients.
 - Responsible and attentive in my work, I strive for high quality and results.